Why therapy?

 People seek therapy for many reasons, but what these tend to share at root is a loss of meaning, purpose or direction in life - a sense that something has to give.

-The approach I take is holistic, and integrates shared wisdoms from relational and embodied understandings of human experience.
 Personal issues are understood as part of a broader social and cultural context, where these dynamics are understood to shape and influence how we experience ourselves and others in the world.
 By combining talking therapy with creative exploration and bodywork we can make room for deeper, less conscious experience to emerge.
 Learn more

 Getting started